HestHub/nix-config/blog.md

     # If you want to use JACK applications, uncomment this
     #jack.enable = true;

-    # use the example session manager (no others are packaged yet so this is enabled by default,
+    # use the example session manager (no others are packaged yet, so this is enabled by default,
     # no need to redefine it in your config for now)
     #media-session.enable = true;
   };